CharlieFreeman/htmlNotes/README.md

 | span | Also used for styling |
 | GET method | Obtaining info from the user |
 | POST method | Similar to the GET method but more secure |

+## CSS

+### Chapter "Intro to CSS"

+External CSS: This is where the CSS and HTML are separate from each other.
+Example of setting up in html as follows:

+&lt;link href-"css/styles.css" type-"text/css" rel-"stylesheet" />

+Internal CSS: This is where the CSS code is paced inside of the HTML code.

+###### Example as follows inside of html:

+(html)

+&lt;head&gt;

+&lt;style type-"text/css"&gt;

+      (css)
+          body {

+              font-family: helvetica;

+              background-color: #DC143C;}

+            h6 {

+              font-color: #7FFF00;

+            }

+(html)

+&lt;/style&gt;

+&lt;/head&gt;

+###### Inheritance
+Can apply things such as a font family to large elements such as the body or whole page.
+Example pg:240

+### Chapter 11 "Color"

+RGB: red, green, blue rgb(100, 100, 100)
+Hex Codes: 6 digit code  color: #ee3e80
+Color Names: 147 predefined colors

+element { background-color: #ee3e80;}

+Hue: Is the near to the colloquial idea of color.
+Saturation: gray in a color.
+Brightness or Value: How much black is in a color.
+Lightness: How much white is in a color.
+Contrast: the visibility of color on top of another color.

+Opacity: The amount you can see through.
+RGBA: red, green, blue, alpha.
+Alpha refers to the transparency.

+###### CSS3: HSL & HSLA for color
+Alternative to specify color.
+Hue, Saturation, Lightness, alpha

+Example: backgound-color: hsla(0, 100%, 100%, .5);

+### Chapter 12 "Text"
+Example: pg 293-296
+###### font-family: Helvetica;
+Font Types:

+Serif: have extra details of main strokes.
+Sans-serif: straight ends to letters.
+Monospace: every letter is the same width.

+Weight, Style, Stretch

+Note: Is important to use a standard font because browsers will usually use fonts installed on that users computer.
+Good Fonts to use: Georgia, Times, Times New Roman, Arial, Verdana, Helvetica, Courier, Courier New, Comic Sans MS, Monotype Corsiva, Impact, Haettenschwaller

+###### font-size:
+    pixels (: 12px;), percentages (: 100%;), Ems (: 1.3;)

+    Note: EMS is equal to the width of a letter.

+###### @font-face
+This allows you to use a font that might not be on someones computer.

+    @font-face {
+      font-family: 'downloaded font name here';
+      src: url('font/dafont.eot');}
+    p, {
+      font-family: downloaded font name here;
+    }

+###### font formats
+eot, woff, ttf/otf, svg

+You need these different file formats for your font to work on different browser types.
+To convert to different types you can use www.fontsquirrel.com/ fontface/generator

+###### font-weight
+font-weight: bold;

+(bold, normal, italic, oblique)

+###### Uppercase & Lowercase
+text-transform: uppercase;
+ (uppercase, lowercase, capitalize)

+###### Underline & Strike
+text-decoration: underline;
+(underline, overline, line-through, blink, none)

+###### Leading
+line-height: 1.4em;

+###### Letter & Word Spacing
+letter-spacing: .2em;
+word-spacing: 1em;

+Note: Kerning

+###### Alignment
+text-align: left;
+(left, right, center, justify)

+###### Vertical Alignment
+vertical-align: baseline;
+(baseline, sub, super, top, text-top, middle, bottom, text-bottom)

+###### Indenting Text
+text-indent: -9999px;

+##### Drop Shadow
+text-shadow: -1px -3px 2px #000000;
+First indicates left/right, second top/bottom, third amount of blur, fourth color of drop shadow.

+###### First Letter or Line
+p.intro:first-letter { font-weight: bold;}

+and :first-line

+###### styling links
+:link is to set a style to a link not yet visited, :visited allows you to set a style to a link already visited.

+###### Responding to users
+:hover, :action, :focus
+Focus occurs when a browser discovers you are ready to interact.